veloduff/hpc/Storage_Management/README.md

-# Disk management
+# Storage management

-Prior to creating a file system, the disks will need to be available as just devices, without a file system or partition.
+Prior to creating a file system on top of Instance Store devices, the disks will need to be available as just devices, without a file system or partition.
 There are multiple ways to accomplish this.

 ## LVM vs Partitioning